mate-academy/layout_catalog/checklist-old.md

 >  }
 >}
 >```
-- reuse your code, if you've already written code for stars in the previous homework, use it as an independent block
+- reuse your code, if you've already written code for card__rating in the previous homework, use it as an independent block
 - there is no need to add `--first` modifier to the first element, use pseudo-classes
 - empty lines between sibling blocks of code improve readability, but not between a parent and a child
 >**WRONG WAY**